splch/slc.is/posts/bestWordleStrategy.md

 <summary>Code?
 Ew Cringe!</summary>

-We'll begin by importing commonly-used packages since it should be highly accessible for anyone. `Matplotlib` isn't necessary since I show the image, so if you don't have it install, don't worry.
+We'll begin by importing commonly-used packages since it should be highly accessible for anyone. `Matplotlib` isn't necessary since I show the image, so if you don't have it installed, don't worry.

 ```python
 from matplotlib import pyplot as plt